German unemployment falls for fourth straight month in March

 The jobless rate held steady at 6.7 percent after the reading for February was revised down from 6.8 percent.
 That was lower than the 6.8 percent consensus forecast in a Reuters poll.

-“The positive development of recent months is continuing.
-The signs, both seasonal and economic, point to growth,” said Labor Minister Andrea Nahles.

-Such data makes Germany the envy of other euro zone states such as Greece, where the jobless rate hit a record high of 27.5 percent in the last quarter of 2013.
+Such data makes Germany the envy of other euro zone states like Greece, where the jobless rate hit a record high of 27.5 percent in the last quarter of 2013.

-Germany’s unemployment rate is considerably lower than the euro zone average, where the jobless rate was at 11.9 percent in February, data from Eurostat showed on Tuesday.

-“The German Labor market is well on track and that raises the risk the Labor market is getting a bit tighter, so there’s a chance this will lead to higher wage increases,” said Schulz, adding that strikes by pilots and public sector workers pointed to the employees’ strength in wage negotiations.
+“The German labour market is well on track and that raises the risk the labour market is getting a bit tighter, so there’s a chance this will lead to higher wage increases,” said Schulz, adding that strikes by pilots and public sector workers pointed to the employees’ strength in wage negotiations.

-A strong Labor market, combined with moderate inflation and low interest rates which encourage consumers to spend rather than save, should boost private consumption in Germany.
+A strong labour market, combined with moderate inflation and low interest rates which encourage consumers to spend rather than save, should boost private consumption in Germany.

 That was borne out by data on Monday showing retail sales rose for a second straight month while last week a survey showed German consumer morale held steady at its highest level in more than seven years.